First Dark Matter Search Results From Coherent CAPTAIN-Mills: Introduction

-The CCM experiment will search for dark matter across a wide spectrum of sub-GeV masses and other potential parameters using the vector portal model.
+The CCM experiment searches for DM across a wide spectrum of sub-GeV masses and other potential parameters using the vector portal model.
 The Lujan source would produce vector portal DM through similar channels as neutrinos, so the experiment has the advantage of timing for background rejection.
-On the other end, this dark matter would interact through the same coherent scattering channel as \cevns (see Fig.~\ref{fig:LDMneutrinoScatter}).
+On the other end, this DM would interact through the same coherent scattering channel as \cevns (see Fig.~\ref{fig:LDMneutrinoScatter}).
 Thus CCM would not need to alter its approach, merely look for recoil energies above the neutrino limit.
-After energy and timing cuts, only random backgrounds would remain.
-A detectable excess would produce limits on the nature of dark matter, while an absence of evidence could rule out a significant section of the parameter space down to the relic density limit. \\
+After energy and timing selection criteria are applied, only random backgrounds would remain; this includes backgrounds out-of-time with the beam (e.g., cosmic, thermal neutron bath, radioactive material, etc.).
+It should be noted that CCM is situated in a neutron research facility with experiments nearby using the neutron beams.
+There are 5\,m of steel and 1\,m of concrete immediately surrounding the tungsten target with additional concrete and steel between the source and the CCM detector.
+This reduces the flux and energy of neutrons near the CCM detector.
+Furthermore, the CCM detector is located 90$^{\mathrm{o}}$ with respect to the incident proton beam. \\